 Baldock is a compact, historic and attractive market town set within the rolling chalk landscape of north Hertfordshire.
-The town and its surroundings are rich in archaeological remains, reflecting a long history of settlement from prehistoric times onwards.
+The town and its surroundings are rich in archaeological remains, reflecting a long history of settlement from prehistoric times onwards, including the site of a Romano-British small town at Walls Field.
 The centre of Baldock retains the layout of the medieval town laid out in the 12th century, and contains a significant concentration of historic buildings, many of which are listed.

 The town occupies a strategic location at the crossroads of the old Great North Road and the Icknield Way.
-It has been bypassed twice: first by the A1(M), and more recently by the Baldock bypass opened in 2006.
+Once an important coaching town, it has been bypassed twice: first by the A1(M), and more recently by the Baldock bypass opened in 2006.
 However, traffic congestion remains an issue in the centre of Baldock, with the Whitehorse Street/Station Road crossroads being a particular bottleneck.